by Lassi Kortela

 This macro expands to a call to kw-lambda with zero or more positional arguments args and zero or more keyword arguments kw-args.
 It is an error to pass a different number of args than the number of positional arguments expected by kw-lambda.

 Keyword arguments may be passed in any combination, and in any order.
-It is valid to supply no kw-args at all.
 It is an error to have duplicate keywords in kw-args.
 As with ordinary procedure calls in Scheme, nothing is guaranteed about the evaluation order of args and kw-args.
 For a guaranteed evaluation order, bind arguments with let* before passing them in.

 Each keyword argument in kw-args is written as two forms: keyword value.
-Each keyword is written as a standard Scheme symbol and is implicitly quoted (i.e. it has to be a symbol at read time; cannot be some other expression that evaluates to a symbol).
+Each keyword is written as a standard Scheme symbol and is implicitly quoted (i.e. it has to be an identifier at read time; it cannot be some other expression that evaluates to a symbol).
 The symbols are internally converted to native keywords in implementations that have them.

 The sample implementation covers the following Scheme implementations that each have their own kind of native keywords: